Aardwolf-Social/aardwolf/README.md

 # Aardwolf

+## Welcome!
+Greetings friend!
+:tada: Guten Tag! :balloon: Cześć! :sparkles: Здравствуйте! :star2:

+This is the main software repository for the Aardwolf Project.
+Please feel free to look around, ask questions, and leave comments.
+We gladly welcome community participation while we grow, and expand.

 ### Powerful, Social, Connected Communities With Free Software

 Aardwolf is a platform for creating new social networks, connected across the web.
 While existing social media sites work to funnel the world into a single shared experience (and advertising marketplace), we recognize that we are all individuals with different identities and interests.